Estes786/saasxbarbershop/REBRANDING_IMPLEMENTATION_PLAN_WEEK_1.md

 ## 🎯 SUCCESS CRITERIA

 ### **Week 1 Complete When:**
-1. ✅ All 15 "OASIS BI PRO" references replaced with "BALIK.LAGI"
+1. ✅ All 15 "BALIK.LAGI" references replaced with "BALIK.LAGI"
 2. ✅ Build passes without errors
 3. ✅ All pages accessible and functional
 4. ✅ Brand consistency across all UI